How to Make Wood Puzzles Preschool Activity

 - washable kids' paint in a variety of colors

-Instructions for wood puzzles
+Instructions for making wood puzzles

-1. Choose two or more pieces of wood of similar size and shape.
 Make sure the wood pieces stay close to each other as you paint in order for the pattern to continue from one to the other.

-2. Kids may choose to paint the wood block a solid color and allow that paint to dry before painting a design.
+Kids may choose to paint the wood block a solid color and allow that paint to dry before painting a design.

-How to play
+How to play with painted wood blocks

-- Each child chooses a block from the box.
+1. Place several block puzzles in a box.
+Each child chooses a block from the box.
 All participants then move through the group until each one has found a block needed to complete a picture.

-- Turn the blocks upside down on a table to hide the design.
+2. Turn the blocks upside down on a table to hide the design.
 Flip one block over to reveal a piece of a puzzle.
 Each child flips a block in turn, looking to see if a piece has been revealed that will complete a puzzle.
 Blocks remain with the design turned up until all the blocks are matched.

-- Create abstract designs and silly pictures by putting two or more blocks together that do not make a puzzle!
+3. Create abstract designs and silly pictures by putting two or more blocks together that do not make a puzzle!

 Let's see what kids create from the clean slate offered by wood blocks.